The Lazarus Key (sneak peek)

 He held out his hand.
 “By the way, Murphy Barnes, at your service.”

 I shook it.
-“Frank Brodie, but you knew that already.”
+“Sam Brodie, but you knew that already.”

-“So… Frank?
-Not Frankie or something like that?”
+“So… Sam?
+Not Samantha or Sammy or something like that?”

-“Frankie?
-My god, who’d name their kid Frankie?”
+“Sammy?
+My god, who’d name their kid Sammy?”

 “You see it?”

 “Yeah.
 I see it.”
 I was still working on believing it.
-I couldn’t wrap my head around what I was seeing except that I was one hundred percent certain that cat didn’t belong in Wyoming.
+I couldn’t wrap my head around what I was seeing except that I was absolutely certain that cat didn’t belong in Wyoming.

 Murphy reached for the gun lying next to him on the ground.
 “I need to get within range to dart it, but it’s skittish enough that I didn’t want to risk going in without someone to cover my back.”